 “We've shattered a lot of preconceived notions about what work looks like.
 When we return, it’s going to be different.
 There will be a built-in element of telework at ULA moving forward.
 We figured out just how effective it can be when [employees] are working from home,” he says.
 “In the space industry, we’re conservative.
 Experimenting with radically different work models is just something that doesn't happen.
 But the pandemic gave us no choice, we had to learn how to do it.”

-On the other side of the globe in Japan, Mitsubishi Heavy Industries (MHI) held remote meetings and reviews before a launch to the International Space Station (ISS), says Dr. Ko Ogasawara, MHI Space Systems general manager.
+On the other side of the globe in Japan, Mitsubishi Heavy Industries (MHI) held remote meetings and reviews before a launch to the International Space Station (ISS), says Dr. Ko Ogasawara, vice president and senior chief engineer of MHI Space Systems.
 On May 21, when MHI launched the H-IIB F9, carrying its cargo transporter to the ISS, many engineers who would normally be at the launch site provided remote support instead.
 Ogasawara says it was “unusual” to have a large group of employees from MHI and the Japan Aerospace Exploration Agency (JAXA) working on the launch remotely, but now they have become accustomed to it and the situation could even yield cost savings in the future.

 Japan has lifted its state of emergency, and MHI employees are back in the office for half of each week.
 The launcher is preparing for three to four more launches this year, and Ogasawara says its factory is operating normally.
 Yet the launcher has experienced some delays in its supply chain.
 He shares an example with a specific structure MHI purchased from Europe.
 “The engineers of the manufacturer have to come down to Tanegashima launch site, but as you know, Japan shut down.
 We had to ask our government [for a] special allowance to let the engineers come to Tanegashima launch site,” Ogasawara says.